hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1134

-Allah has the Most Beautiful Names, so call upon Him by them, and leave those who profane His Names.
+Allah has the Most Beautiful Names, so call upon Him by them, and leave those who deviate concerning His Names.
 They will be recompensed for what they used to do.

 # 1135